bendbennett/aws-ansible-cloudformation/cloud-formation/vpc/README.md

         * provides access to internet
         * attached to VPC via VPC Gateway Attachment
     * Network Acl (optional)
-        * provides rules for inbound and outbound traffic (defined in Network Acl Entry)
+        * provides rules for inbound and outbound subnet traffic (defined in Network Acl Entry)
-        * can be applied to VPC or subnet
+        * associated with VPC
     * Route Table
         * provides routing rules (defined in Route entries)
-        * can be applied to VPC or subnet
+        * associated with VPC

+__Note__ - the Network Acl and Route Table created in this template are not used here but are set-up as a convenience for use by the subnet templates.
+* Network Acl in this case allows all types (protocol = -1) of traffic (e.g., ssh, tcp) to/from any address (0.0.0.0/0)
+* Route Table is set-up so that traffic originating from within subnet destined for any address (0.0.0.0/0) will be directed to the Internet Gateway

 ### Resources